orbisgis/h2gis/docs/dev/ST_Snap.md

 ### Description

-Returns a `GEOMETRY` that was a snapping between two `GEOMETRIE`s with a given tolerance.
+Returns a GEOMETRY that was a snapping between `geomA` and `geomB` with a given tolerance.
 Snaps the vertices and segments of a GEOMETRY to another GEOMETRY's vertices.
 A snap `distance tolerance` is used to control where snapping is performed.

 ### Examples